mrsimoes/hlnsync/README.md

 In addition to syncing, _lnsync_ allows using the file hash database to search for files according to a variety of criteria.

-# Example Usage
+# Usage Scenarios

+## Syncing

 If your photos are at `/home/you/Photos` and its backup is at `/mnt/disk/Photos`, then `lnsync sync /home/you/Photos /mnt/disk/Photos` will sync the target.
 For a dry run, use the `-n` switch.

 After syncing, two database files are created, one at the source `/home/you/Photos` and another at the target `/mnt/disk/Photos`.
 File hashes are computed, as needed, and stored in those files.
 The database filenames include a random suffix, to help avoid accidental overwriting when syncing with a tool other than _lsync_.

 To obtain an _rsync_ command that will complete syncing, skipping `lnsync` database files, run `lnsync rsync /home/you/Photos /mnt/disk/Photos`.
 If the `rsync` options provided are suitable, run the command again with the `-x` switch to execute.
 Alternatively, run `lnsync syncr /home/you/Photos /mnt/disk/Photos` to complete those two steps in one go.

-Finallyt, to compare source and target, run `lnsync cmp /home/you/Photos /mnt/disk/Photos`.
+Finally, to compare source and target, run `lnsync cmp /home/you/Photos /mnt/disk/Photos`.

+## Other Operations

 To find duplicate files, run `lnsync fdupes /home/you/Photos`.
 Use `-z` to compare by size only.

 Use `-H` to treat hard links to the same file as distinct.
 If this option is not given, for each multiple-linked with other duplicates, a path is arbitrarily picked and printed.

 To find all files in Photos which are not in the backup (under any name): `lnsync onfirstonly /home/you/Photos /mnt/disk/Photos`.
 To find all files with jpg extension, `lnsync search /home/you/Photos "*.jpg"`.

 To have any operation on a subdir of `/home/you/Photos` use the hash database at `/home/you/Photos`, include the option `root=/home/you/Photos` under section `/home/you/Photos/**` of your config file.
 (See Configuration Files below.)